- Written by Emilio Trampuz

 The south side of Mt.
 Hood has a rich history of what we would today call "out-of-bounds" or "sidecountry" skiing - what early Oregonians simply called trail skiing.

-Sidecountry skiing has become increasingly popular in recent years.
-Just see how criss-crossed the terrain is just west of the Timberline Ski Area and slightly out of bounds.
+Sidecountry skiing has become increasingly popular in recent years, and when you do it right it can be a lot of fun.
+Just see how criss-crossed the terrain is just west of the Timberline Ski Area on Mount Hood.
 As compared to true back-country skiing, where you venture into the wilderness, sidecountry skiing is done just off to the side of a ski area but within reach of the lifts.
-In fact, the uphill transportation is usually provided by lifts, followed by some traversing or even a bit of additional climbing, and then skiing or riding in ungroomed and out-of-bounds areas, but with the ultimate goal of returning to the lifts or to other signs of civilization, such as when skiing down to Government Camp.
+The uphill transportation is usually provided by lifts, followed by some traversing or even a bit of additional climbing, and then skiing or riding in ungroomed and out-of-bounds areas, but with the ultimate goal of returning to the lifts or to other signs of civilization, such as when skiing from Timberline back down to Government Camp.

 Some people like to keep their favorite stashes secret, but I prefer to share them with anyone who is interested.
 And I like to take the opportunity to insert a few safety tips and pointers.
 For example:

 - Don't go out of bounds alone.
 A buddy can help you if something unexpected happens.

 - Register in the climbers' room at the entrance to the day lodge at Timberline.
 Get a free Wilderness permit there, and leave a form there stating your intended route.

 - Carry a cell-phone and a 2-way radio, just in case, but know that reception might not be available everywhere.

 - Cary a whistle.
 It can be heard from a greater distance than yelling.

 - Use Mt.
 Jefferson as a landmark guide.
 When you are west of Timberline, Mt.
 Jefferson will always guide you back to the ski area, or at least back toward Government Camp - if you are at a lower elevation.